+Crochet bikinis and other Instagram-friendly trends are cool, but nothing beats basics.
 Another brand that I’ve been in love with is Matteau Swim.
 I’ve been following it since the very beginning, and what I love is that it provides good options for a lot of body types.
 In my case, I lost quite a few pounds between last summer and this year, yet the suits still fit me like a glove.
-Which brings me to my next point: Crochet bikinis and other Instagram-friendly trends are cool, but nothing beats dressing for your body type.
-Also, what’s more French-chic than that?

 Prints and vintage shapes never hurt anyone

 I could not address this topic without including a bit of cliché in it, right?
-Whenever I’m bored by basics and classics, I like to try to copy Bardot (groundbreaking) and wear some printed suits.
+Whenever I’m bored with basics and classics, I like to wear some printed suits.
 And not just any prints: Polka dots (duh), pink gingham, and vintage flowery prints are my go-tos.

-AKA The Body.
 There’s no better time than the summer to have a little fun.
-To me, Hunza G (another cool “Insta brand”) embodies this perfectly, and whenever I come across one of their beautifully art directed photos, I think of Elle Macpherson, of course, but also of Stephanie de Monaco (for those who don’t know her, I encourage you to google her).
+To me, Hunza G (another cool “Insta brand”) embodies this perfectly, and whenever I come across one of its beautifully art-directed photos, I think of Elle Macpherson, of course, but also of Stéphanie de Monaco (for those who don’t know her, I encourage you to google her).
 The whole vibe just reminds me of the ’80s, a time when showing a curvier figure was the norm.